vatis-project/website/docs/client/websockets.markdown

 }
 ````

-**Acknowledge the ATIS update for a specific station that publishes a combined ATIS:**
+**Acknowledge the ATIS update for a specific station that publishes a combined ATIS**

 ```json
 {